-Both short-term and long-term rates remain at historical lows.
+During 2015 and the first quarter of 2016, both short-term and long-term rates remained at or near historical lows.
 We project short-and long-term rates to increase in the future, although the timing of any further increases is uncertain.
 We have investments in both floating and fixed rate real estate related securities and loans, which are affected by interest rates in different ways.
 We expect that the value of our floating rate assets would not be significantly affected by a change in interest rates (whether an increase or decrease), since the coupon tracks the movement in rates, while the value of fixed rate assets can be negatively affected by rising interest rates.
 However, in general, rising interest rates are usually indicative of a strengthening economic environment, which could reduce the credit risk of some of our investments.
 With respect to our fixed rate assets, we believe that the negative impact of rising interest rates could potentially be offset by the positive impact of reduced credit risk.

 Credit spreads also affect the value of our investments in debt securities and loans.
-Credit spreads decreased, or "tightened," during 2014 relative to 2013 and have remained relatively unchanged in the first nine months of 2015 compared to 2014, which has had a favorable impact on the value of our portfolio.
+Credit spreads increased or "widened" marginally during 2015 and the first quarter of 2016, which had a minimal impact on the value of our portfolio.
 Credit spreads measure the yield relative to a specified benchmark that the market demands on securities and loans based on the credit risk of such assets.
 The value of our portfolio tends to increase when spreads tighten and to decrease when spreads widen.
 Credit spreads also affect the cost of financing, with widening spreads tending to increase the cost, and tightening spreads tending to reduce it.

-The net interest spread of our portfolio of debt investments can be impacted by (i) the timing and extent of changes in the composition of our portfolio as a result of purchases and sales of assets or the repayment of debt, including our CDO debt, repurchase agreements and other bonds, and the incurrence of new debt, (ii) the yields on new investments, which varies depending on the credit quality of the issuer, and (iii) changes in our estimates of the yields on securities acquired at a discount for credit quality, which management assesses on a quarterly basis.
+The net interest spread of our portfolio of debt investments can be impacted by (i) the timing and extent of changes in the composition of our portfolio as a result of purchases and sales of assets or the repayment of debt, including our CDO debt, repurchase agreements and other bonds, and the incurrence of new debt, (ii) the yields on new investments, which varies depending on the credit quality of the issuer, and (iii) changes in our estimates of the yields on securities acquired at a discount for credit quality.
 For instance, the net interest spread of our debt investments increases if we sell assets with lower yields relative to other assets in our portfolio or repay debt (such as in connection with an asset sale or refinancing) that has a higher interest rate relative to other financing on our portfolio (assuming no other changes to the composition of our portfolio).
 Conversely, the net interest spread of our portfolio decreases if we sell assets with higher yields relative to other assets in our portfolio or repay debt (such as in connection with an asset sale) that has a lower interest rate relative to other financing on our portfolio (again, assuming no other changes to the composition of our portfolio).
 Management continually monitors market conditions to opportunistically effect purchases and sales of debt investments.